Predicting memorization within Large Language Models fine-tuned for classification

-\paragraph{Explaining and predicting memorization} In machine learning, memorization has been commonly associated with overfitting and considered the opposite of generalization.
-However, this belief was challenged by \citet{zhang_understanding_2017}, who proved that a model can simultaneously perfectly memorize random labels and achieve state-of-the-art generalization.
-This phenomenon was studied further by \citet{arpit_closer_2017, chatterjee_learning_2018}, followed by \citet{feldman_does_2020} who provided a theoretical framework to explain how memorization can in fact increase generalization.
-His idea is that a substantial number of elements in typical datasets belong to the long tail of the distribution \citep{zhu_capturing_2014}, meaning that they behave like local outliers, unrepresentative of the overall distribution.
-As a result, memorizing them helps the model to generalize to similar samples at inference time.
-This idea was confirmed empirically by \citet{feldman_what_2020}, and later by \citet{zhang_counterfactual_2023}, who observed that memorized samples are relatively difficult for the model.
-Similarly, \citet{wang_memorization_2024} observed that memorization in self-supervised learning can increase generalization.
+Memorization has been commonly associated with overfitting and considered the opposite of generalization.
+However, this belief was challenged by \citet{zhang_understanding_2017}, who proved that a model can simultaneously perfectly fit random labels and real samples.
+This phenomenon was studied further in \citep{arpit_closer_2017, chatterjee_learning_2018}, followed by \citet{feldman_does_2020} who explained theoretically how memorization can increase generalization.
+His idea is that a substantial number of samples in typical datasets belong to the long tail of the distribution \citep{zhu_capturing_2014}, and behave like local outliers, unrepresentative of the overall distribution.
+As a result, memorizing them enables the model to generalize to similar samples. \citet{feldman_what_2020} and \citet{zhang_counterfactual_2023} confirmed this idea empirically, by observing that memorized samples are relatively difficult for the model.
+Similarly, it was observed that memorization in self-supervised learning can increase generalization~\citep{wang_memorization_2024}.

-A different approach to explain memorization is to analyse the hidden representations learnt by the model.
-For example, \citet{azize_how_2024} linked the privacy leakage of a sample to the Mahalanobis distance \citep{mahalanobis_generalized_1936} between the sample and its data distribution. \citet{leemann_is_2024} evaluated several metrics to predict memorization from a reference model, and concluded that the test loss is the best predictor. \citet{wongso_using_2023} computed Sliced Mutual Information \citep{goldfeld_sliced_2021} between the hidden representations and the labels.
-They explain theoretically why a low SMI indicates memorization, and successfully observed this in practice.
+A different approach to explain memorization is to analyze the hidden representations learned by the model.
+For example, \citet{azize_how_2024} linked the privacy leakage of a sample to the Mahalanobis distance \citep{mahalanobis_generalized_1936} between the sample and its data distribution. \citet{leemann_is_2024} evaluated several metrics to predict memorization from a reference model, and concluded that test loss is the best predictor. \citet{wongso_using_2023} computed Sliced Mutual Information \citep{goldfeld_sliced_2021} between the hidden representations and the labels.
+They theoretically explain why a low SMI indicates memorization, and successfully observed this phenomenon in practice.